Milestone-Proposal:JUNET1984

 obstacles to overcome

 For the convenience of users, it was preferable to be able to use hierarchical domain name style e-Mail addresses, which were beginning to be used in the ARPANET.
 To perform mail delivery by hierarchical domain name, it is necessary to determine what path to follow to reach that domain for delivery.
 However, since JUNET does not have permanent connections, it is not easy to obtain the latest network connection information.
-It is not realistic to place a copy of such a database at every site, and some kind of creative solution will be required.
+It is not practical to have a copy of such a database at all locations, and some idea is required.

 In JUNET, ”titcca” and “ccut” are the roots of the tree structure, and all connection information is aggregated at these two sites so that, in the worst case, if you can reach these two sites, you will know the route to the desired SITE.
 On the other hand, since it is not realistic from the viewpoint of load balancing to have all e-mails gathered at these two sites, each site describes connections in the neighborhood of its own site, and if it is a nearby site, it adopts a method to deliver e-mails by the most optimal route [1].